epwalton/epwalton.github.io/_posts/2022-05-03-dance-style-transitions.md

 feature_image: "../../../../../Website_drawing_3.png"
 ---

+We define a dance style transition as a moment -- short- and long-term -- when a dancer changes from training and working in one style of dance, like classical ballet, to another style.
+We studied this transition experience as an example to understand: the long-term, personal and professional evolution of a professional dancer's career; how to design technology to support the life and practices of professional dancers; and to critically examine the current designs and intentions of movement-based interactive systems for dance learning and choreography.

+{% include figure.html image="../../../../../P3_alignment.png" caption="Dancer D3 showing alignment in classical ballet (left) and modern dance (right)" position="center" width="500" height="500"%}

+We posed the following questions:
-What are their key strategies for overcoming the obstacles of dance style transitions?
+What are their key challenged and strategies for overcoming the challenges of dance style transitions?
 And how do we build technology to support the individual dancer during this process?

-{% include figure.html image="../../../../../P3_alignment.png" caption="Dancer D3 showing alignment in classical ballet (left) and modern dance (right)" position="center" width="500" height="500"%}

-Most current dance support technologies focus on dancers, teachers or choreographers who are engaged in a single activity.
-We are interested in creating tools that support professional dancers over longer periods of time, as their careers and personal practices evolve.
-We interviewed 12 professional and pre-professional dancers about a critical moment in their careers: the transition to a new dance style.

 {% include figure.html image="../../../../../Transitions_results.png" caption="Interview Result Analysis: Strategies (Short & Long) and External Guidance" position="center" width="1000" height="1000"%}